markfarrell/3tier/README.md

 # SIEM

-My goal for this project is to provide a free and open-source Security Information & Event Management (SIEM) software solution, written in [PureScript](http://www.purescript.org/).
+My goal for this project is to provide free & open-source Security Information & Event Management (SIEM) software, written in [PureScript](http://www.purescript.org/).